Generic name: Electrolyte Oral Solution, Freezer-Pops, and Jell Cups (e LECK troe lite)

 What do I need to tell my doctor BEFORE I take Enfalyte?

-- If you have an allergy to Enfalyte (electrolyte oral solution, freezer-pops, and jell cups) or any part of Enfalyte (electrolyte oral solution, freezer-pops, and jell cups).
+- If you are allergic to Enfalyte (electrolyte oral solution, freezer-pops, and jell cups); any part of Enfalyte (electrolyte oral solution, freezer-pops, and jell cups); or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

 This medicine may interact with other drugs or health problems.